On the hierarchy of natural theories: Reflection Principles and Ordinal Analysis

 Theorem \ref{well-foundedness_Pi11} rules out descending sequences of theories according to a certain metric of logical strength.
-This makes it possible to rank theories according to this metric of strength.
-We call the rank of a theory in this hierarchy its \emph{reflection rank}.

 It is worth pausing to note that when one proves that $U$ proves the consistency of $T$, one often also establishes the stronger fact that $U$ proves the $\Pi^1_1$-soundness of $T$.
+Consider, for instance, the construction of $\omega$-models of theories via forcing.
 Moreover, of course, many natural theories are $\Pi^1_1$-sound extensions of $\mathsf{ACA}_0$.
 Accordingly, Theorem \ref{well-foundedness_Pi11} delivers some insight into the phenomenon that the natural axiomatic theories are pre-well-ordered by consistency strength.